MajinBuuOnSecurity/Terraform-Monorepo/README.md

 #### generate_subaccount_tf

-This creates 2 folders with Terraform in them.
+This creates 2 folders with generated Terraform in them that each call a respective module.

 One is an SCP baseline, which will be applied in the context of your management account.
 The other is a configuration baseline, which will be applied in the context of the subaccount.